galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 2. **(meta)Flye**
 3. **(meta)SPAdes**

 Since in this tutorial we have decided to focus on marine dataset it would be reasonable to reproduce CAMI2 assembly challenge using HipMer, metaSPAdes, ABySS, Ray-Meta, Megahit assemblers which performed better.
-As we know from our comparison Galaxy and CAMI2 analysis, metaSPAdes, ABySS, Megahit tools are available in Galaxy while Ray-Meta and HipMer are not.
+As we know from our [comparison Galaxy and CAMI2 analysis](https://docs.google.com/spreadsheets/d/e/2PACX-1vQgJr3J-IyVy9IkXS9W-RZcV83Tr6f7RusG_97QwgpW2dFdCXUMroROIhy8gKjPcUgISFXW9NQwOzzK/pubhtml), metaSPAdes, ABySS, Megahit tools are available in Galaxy while Ray-Meta and HipMer are not.

-> ### {% icon details %} Assembly tools comparison
->
-> <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQgJr3J-IyVy9IkXS9W-RZcV83Tr6f7RusG_97QwgpW2dFdCXUMroROIhy8gKjPcUgISFXW9NQwOzzK/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="900" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
->
-{: .details}

 Moreover, we also selected Flye assembler, even though Flye is not in the Top-5 assemblers in CAMI2.
 Flye is a long-read assembler that works well for this task..
 We do that to show the assembler launched on long-reads and not only on short-reads and hybrid.